Should I Sell My House Now?

 How long is the selling process?

-On average, the selling process took 67 days to sell a house in 2020.
+On average, it took 67 days to sell a house in 2020.
 This can vary by region, season, and the state of the economy; for example, homes in London take longer to sell on average.
-In addition, house prices increased by 9.9% since COVID-19 in 2021 compared to 2020.
+In addition, house prices increased by 9.9% from 2020 to 2021, driven by COVID-19.
 Since the pandemic, more buyers are looking for spaces where they can work in hybrid working patterns, both from home and in the office.

 Other variables include your house’s value and your conveyancing solicitor’s efficiency.
 It is important to ensure you find the best deal by comparing solicitor quotes before you decide to sell your home.